Pottery Plus

 Day 10 (Sunday 12 October 2025) (B,D)

-This morning we will witness a traditional harvest festival that has been observed for over 1300 years in our village.
+Today you can stay home and witness a traditional harvest festival that has been observed for over 1300 years in our village.
 In the morning, a Shinto priest will hold a ceremony in Susuku Shrine and the gods will be carried around the village in a mikoshi (portable shrine) to provide protection for the year ahead.

 In the early evening, we will join our neighbours for a celebration at Susuku Shrine.
 There will be some games, like bingo - in Japanese - and lots of yakisoba, takoyaki and oden to eat.
 It’s the one day of the year when the neighbors all catch up and enjoy meeting new people